AeloveRim/TahrovinGrit/README.md

 Raise your left hand, palm facing upwards, to activate the compass and your stat bars.
 Raise your right hand in the same way for your needs bars.
 If you wish, equip the soul gauges in your inventory and assign them to stats.
 When it asks for hand offset, I recommend you set the offset to **3**.

 ## Is there a way for me to see myself?
-Go to the VRIK MCM and Activate the Selfie mod.
+Go to the VRIK MCM and Activate the Selfie mode.
 Then, raise your right, left, or both hands above your head depending on your choice and rotate your wrist to turn your character.
 If you put your hand down, your character should stay in selfie mode - re-raise your hand to disable.

 ## How do I change my or an NPC's body?
 Obody.
 Default VRIK gesture is Right Thumbstick click + Controller Down.
 Want to change the Obody gesture?
 [Read this.](https://github.com/iAmMe27/Tahrovin/wiki/Changing-Autobody-Hotkey)